leonardo-speranzon/while-interpreter/README.md

+>For building all the pdf file containing proofs and definitions, run `./build-pdf.sh`.
 # Interpreter for While<sup>+</sup> language

 A rust implementation of an interpreter for while<sup>+</sup> language for the Software Verification course at UniPD